 History: Our Beauty and Joy of Computing (BJC) course (locally it’s called “CS10”, which you may see here and there) was chosen as two of the CollegeBoard’s first five national Pilots (at UC Berkeley and UNC Charlotte).
 Dan and Brian and a team of students designed the first version of the course in 2009, Tiffany and her team made a variant it, adding game design.
 They’ve all been teaching it every semester since.
 Over 100 teachers have gone through our PD, and over 25 teachers are teaching BJC in their high schools.

 Professional Development: We will bring BJC teacher preparation to you if you have about 20 teachers willing to commit a full 3 weeks to this demanding course.
 We provide an experienced BJC teacher to spend two weeks on-site, one before and one after the participants take the BJC course itself online.
 Participating teachers get a stipend and 200 hours of Continuing Education credit upon completing the six weeks, with the possibility of an additional stipend for those who teach BJC in the year following the summer course.
-For 2018 PD opportunities, leave us your name on our 2018 PD Interest Form.
+For 2018 PD opportunities, please apply at 2018 BJC Summer PD Application by June 1, 2018.

 Project Website: http://bjc.berkeley.edu/

 Principal Investigators: Dan Garcia and Brian Harvey (UC Berkeley), Tiffany Barnes (NC State)

 - Labs Teacher’s Guide (with Pacing Guide) (for access, email Lauren Mock at firstname.lastname@example.org)